gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Fast as you can,
 go an' get Special Leaf!
 The rest of you, stay here!"
-She shouldered past the gaping onlookers and trotted back the way the twins had come as another fireball followed the first into the sky.
+She shouldered past the gaping onlookers and hurried off behind the twins as another fireball followed the first into the sky, her cane and prosthetic leg rapping the cobblestones in an uneven staccato.
-People hesitated,
-exchanged looks,
-and followed after her.
+People exchanged looks and followed her.

-Gumption looked around
-just as Maddy rounded the corner on her way to Special Leaf's.
+Gumption wathced Maddy run off without a backward glance.
-He took one step to follow her, swore, and chased after the crowd instead.
+He took one step after her,
+swore,
+and fell in behind the crowd instead.

 He caught up with them in time to hear Mayor Lupus shout, "Enough!"
 Dockety and Crusher stood side by side on the street facing three strangers.
 The rabbit had a long rifle on her shoulder and a slouch hat pulled down over her ears.
-The armor on the six-legged mulebot beside her put Special Leaf's shell to shame.
+The six-legged mulebot beside her had a wagon hitched behind it.
+Its heavy armor put Special Leaf's shell to shame.

-Behind them was a tiger with a black patch over one eye, his hands raised as if to throw rocks.
+Behind them both stood a tiger with a black patch over one eye, his hands raised as if to play dodgeball.
 She wore a dark green jacket with black collar and cuffs that matched the rabbit's and the camouflage on the mulebot.

 "Operators," Gumption breathed.